 You’ll have a $95 annual fee to pay.
 As we discussed above, you’ll be able to offset that for one year with as little as $494 in spending, or even less.
 After that any rewards you earn will be profit, assuming you’re not revolving a balance.

 The Hilton Honors American Express Business Card is made for small business owners who frequently find themselves landing in Hilton properties.
-If that sounds like you, you’ll be able to earn at least 30X points per dollar on those stays using this card.
+If that sounds like you, you’ll be able to earn at least 30X points per dollar on those stays using this card (12X points from the card and 18X points for Hilton Honors Gold status).

 There are quite a few business categories to earn in as well, along with the Amex Travel service.
 This rewards program should provide you with plenty of Hilton Honors points, but keep in mind that you’ll need to redeem them through Hilton to get the best value.